davidebalice/meteo-app-react/README.md

-Meteo app developed in React
+Meteo app developed in React.
-This app use open-meteo.com api free tier
+This app use open-meteo.com api free tier.

 Demo link: